 Pastured Meat CSA - Moomaw Family Farm

-Started in 2013, the main farm in Oregon City is run by Nathan and Amanda Moomaw, along with help from our family, friends, and CSA members.
-We have also developed relationships with other small family farms in our area to help raise animals for our CSA.
+Started in 2013, the main farm in Oregon City is run by us, Nathan and Amanda Moomaw, along with help from our family, friends, and CSA members.
+We’ve also developed relationships with other small family farms in our area to help raise animals for our CSA.

 Our animals are raised humanely and free-ranged outdoors year-round

-Every decision made places the well-being of the animals as the top priority.
+Every decision places the well-being of the animals as the top priority.
 Our animals live outdoors and are moved around the pastures using rotational grazing.
-When raised in this way, they are naturally happy and healthy, and a joy to work with.
+When raised in this way, they are naturally happy, healthy, and a joy to work with.
 We spend time with our animals on a daily basis.
 In many ways, they're more like pampered pets than livestock, and their lives are stress-free from beginning to end.

 No antibiotics, hormones, pesticides, or chemical fertilizers